 This incentive is a federal one, meaning that you can receive it regardless of the state you live in.
 The federal solar investment tax credit (ITC) returns up to a certain percentage of your solar panel purchase, reducing the cost.

-In 2020, the ITC for solar panel systems was 26%, which will fall to 22% by the end of 2022.
+Currently the ITC for solar panel systems has increased to 30%.
 The percentage off is for the entire cost of the system, including the flat rate of the solar panel equipment, labor costs and permit requirements.
-So, if you paid the average price in Tennessee of $13,909 in 2020, the ITC of 26% would equal $3,616.
-This credit reduces your overall price to $10,293.

 Sales Tax Exemptions